Aegismoon/QATasks/README.md

 # QATasks
-Some java simplest java Tasks for QAme and testing web forms
+Some of my simplest java Tasks for QA and testing web stuff